-I am the author of a number of outreach articles and texts on Astronomy, some of which were written as part of my internship at the European Southern Observatory (ESO), on EU-funded research projects and as part of my education in science communication, see the Science Communication section.
+I am the author of outreach content on space, astronomy (some of which developed as part of my internship at the European Southern Observatory, ESO), and on EU-funded research projects, and as part of my education in science communication, see the Science Communication section.
 Some samples are available below.

 Internship at the European Southern Observatory (ESO)